Healthy Spinach Mushroom Chicken Bake

 -

-Add garlic, wilt spinach, and build the sauce
+Add garlic, spinach, and broth

 -